 Travel expense reports not submitted within 90 days of the end date of travel will be taxable income to the employee.
 This action will result in additional payroll taxes and benefits being charged to both the traveler and the department.
 A "Request for Tax Withholding on Non-Salary Compensation Items" form will need to be completed each time taxation is needed.
+Item codes 30 and 31 apply to this situation.
 Be sure to attach the signed form to the Concur expense report.